My Best All-Purpose Cleaner

 4 | Essential oils (optional)

 Fill the spray bottle with 1/2 water and 1/2 vinegar.
 One of my clients used to say that his house smelled like a salad after I left.
-Apparently, he ate a lot of salads with vinegar based dressings!
+Apparently, he ate a lot of salads with vinegar-based dressings!
 So a way to avoid having your house smell like vinegar dressing is to add essential oils.
-Lemon or orange work great.
+Lemon or orange works great.
 My favorite combination is 4 drops of each of these: orange, clove, cinnamon.
 It smells so good!
 I usually add a drop or two of dish soap if I’m putting essential oils in the bottle to help keep them mixed together with the vinegar solution.

-Again, I go through an entire bottle each week in my house.
+Again, I go through an entire bottle each week at my house.
 We use it for so many things!
 Now, a clean house to me smells like vinegar (or my essential oils).
 I love that my kids are growing up in a house where cleaning day smells like vinegar rather than smelly chemicals.
 It’s safe and healthy.
 No worries if a small child accidentally gets ahold of vinegar and swallows some.
 I’m sure it wouldn’t taste good, but it won’t harm them!
-It’s so nice knowing that I’m cleaning the surfaces of my home with something that is completely safe and toxic free.
+It’s so nice knowing that I’m cleaning the surfaces of my home with something that is completely safe and toxic-free.